aaronpowell/aaronpowell.github.io/src/documents/posts/2016-07-17-learning-redux-with-reducks-middleware.md

---- cson
+---
   title: "Learning redux with reducks - middleware"
-date: '2016-07-17'
+  date: "2016-07-17"
-tags: ['redux', 'reducks']
+  tags:
+    - "redux"
+    - "reducks"
-description: """Time to take a look at middleware
+  description: "Time to take a look at middleware"
-"""
 ---

 [Last time](http://www.aaron-powell.com/posts/2016-06-27-learning-redux-with-reducks-multiple-reducers.html) we learnt how multiple reducers worked and today we're going to look at intercepting the pipeline of actions to reducers, through the use of middleware.